-OVERVIEW: The Hildebrand Foundation is the creation of billionaire couple Jeff and Mindy Hildebrand, who made their fortune in the oil industry through the Houston-based Hilcorp Energy.
-Foundation grantmaking is centered on faith-based organizations that serve the poor and needy in Houston and throughout Texas.
+OVERVIEW: The Hildebrand Foundation is the creation of billionaire couple Jeff and Mindy Hildebrand, who focus their grantmaking on faith-based organizations that serve the poor and needy in Houston and throughout Texas.

 FUNDING AREAS: Poor and needy families, local parks, faith-based nonprofits